rhomobile/rhomobile-docs/eb/en/edge/api/Poweron.md

 	:::javascript
 	powerOn.powerOnEvent = 'doFunction(%json)';

-##Events
+## Events
-To handle events, you assign a string value to the event name that represents a function name or javascript statement to execute.
+To handle events, you assign a string value to the event name that represents a function name or JavaScript statement to execute.

 ### powerOnEvent
 The PowerOnEvent is sent whenever the device is resumed from suspend mode.
 There is no data associated with this event.

-##Remarks
+## Remarks

-###Example usage
+### Example usage
 This feature is very useful for security.
 Navigating to an offline page (file:// protocol) when the device is powered on can be used to request a pin number from the user.

-###Use when cradled
+### Use when cradled
 Windows Power events will not always be generated when the device is connected to power and instructed to stand by / wake up, though this is dependent on the Operating System in use.